 To qualify for a review from the Georgetown Pre-Med Recommendation Committee, a student must have completed all core pre-med coursework (one year each of major’s-level Biology including BIOL 103, General Chemistry, Organic Chemistry, Physics, and Mathematics).
 The second semester of organic chemistry may be replaced by biochemistry.
 All of these courses must be taken as real college coursework (except for Mathematics where one semester of AP credit may be used).
-Non-majors coursework, STIA, and NHS coursework is not included except for Human Biology I & II which NHS students may substitute for the year of Biology coursework.
+Non-majors coursework, STIA and SOH coursework is not included except for Human Biology I & II which SOH students may substitute for the year of Biology coursework.
 Summer school credit (Georgetown or elsewhere) may be used if a full-load (15 credits) is pursued during the academic year, especially if other objectives such as study abroad or double majoring are contemplated.
 At least 32 credits of major’s-level math/science must be taken at Georgetown.
 Transfer students and Post-Bac students are expected to take 30 credits in science/math at Georgetown even if they have completed some of the core pre-med coursework elsewhere.
-Students should not take more then two science prerequisite courses outside of Georgetown to qualify for committee review (does not apply to postbacs or transfer students).
+Students should not take more than one, two semester long, science prerequisite course outside of Georgetown to qualify for committee review (does not apply to postbacs or transfer students).

 To apply to the Committee students are also required to attend or view the recordings for the following three workshops in the spring of the year they plan to apply:

 Recommendation Letters and the Pre-Health Recommendation Committee (JR/SR/PB)

 The AMCAS Application (JR/SR/PB)